 I know this may seem crazy to do during a time when Facebook is catching a lot of heat but promoters, venues, and music bloggers still look at social numbers so make sure yours are consistently growing (and don’t buy fake fans ever!)

 Release Your First Single

-You may want to consider releasing 2 singles – in this case, drop that in under 8 Weeks Before release!
-This is a great way to build buzz, get fans excited, and also get some music bloggers interested.
+You may want to consider releasing 2 singles or ALL your tracks as singles – in this case, space them out 4-6 weeks apart.
+This is a great way to build buzz, get fans excited, and also get some media interested.
 Any reviews you can place will help build your overall online profile.

 On the press side of the house, aim for appropriate blog targets.
 If you are a brand new artist, Pitchfork is probably NOT appropriate.
 Go for smaller, more targeted music blogs!

 That being said, be sure to reach out to your “within reason” dream targets with your single(s).
 It’s not the best idea to wait to reach out to these loftier sites with your album.

 Album reviews take a considerable amount of time and, if you look, most music sites are reserving these full album review slots for the most anticipated albums so don’t feel disappointed if you don’t get full album / EP reviews (they are not en vogue these days).

 Announce a Music Release Event: Live Show, Livestream, or Listening Party